5outh/WeekOfPragmas/Posts/ListComprehensions.md

                   ]
 ```

 This takes the sum of each element of `x` paired with *each* element of `y` and collects the results.
-Another useful way to process lists together is to *zip* them and process each pair.
+Another useful way to process one ore more lists together is to *zip* them and process each tuple.
 This is what `ParallelListComprehensions` gives us: a list comprehension-like syntax that allows us to process lists *in parallel*, as if the lists were zipped together and then processed.

 ```haskell
 parallelListComp :: Int